-The exportObject method is used to export a unicast remote object that is not implemented by extending the UnicastRemoteObject class.
+The exportObject method is used to export a simple peer-to-peer remote object that is not implemented by extending the UnicastRemoteObject class.
 The exportObject method is called with the object to be exported on an anonymous port.
-The object must be exported prior to the first time it is passed in an RMI call as either a parameter or return value; otherwise a java.rmi.server.StubNotFoundException is thrown when a remote call is attempted.
+The object must be exported prior to the first time it is passed in an RMI call as either a parameter or return value; otherwise, a java.rmi.server.StubNotFoundException is thrown when a remote call is attempted in which an "unexported" remote object is passed as an argument or return value.